Perrshan/Data-Structure-Tutorial/tree.md

 ```

-Once the tree is finished have the result be printed in the reverse order.
+Once the tree is finished, have the result be printed in the reverse order.

 ### Test Cases: